 Cristian Canales and Niels Hintzen presented two working documents (SC-01-05 and SC-01-17 respectively) on estimating reference points and harvest control rules for the recovery of Jack Mackerel.
 Discussion on reference points followed the presentations in both the plenary session of the SC and in a technical break-out group.
 The discussions considered the issue of how environmental factors (e.g., regime shifts) may affect the estimation of biomass reference points.
 For example, in the most recent period (2000-2013) the average recruitment is estimated to be about 55% of the long term average.
 If this is due to a change in regime then the expectation of stock recovery to the long-term average may be unrealistic, particularly in the near-term if current conditions continue.

-Because of this issue, the SC recommended that biomass reference points should use the entire time series recognizing that such reference points represent long-term expectations which may be in the near term.
+Because of this issue, the SC recommended that biomass reference points should use the entire time series recognizing that such reference points represent long-term expectations which may not be realised in the near term.

 Fishing mortality rate reference points are less affected by environmental changes and may be more robustly estimated.
 FMSY or proxy thereof is currently considered as a limit for fishing mortality rate.
 Factors affecting this limit include the fishery selectivity, the relative catch by fleet, the stock recruitment relationship, natural mortality, mean weight-at-age, and maturity.
 In the current assessment model configuration, when plausible values of unknown parameters (i.e., natural mortality and stock recruitment steepness) are specified, the FMSY estimates vary each year as a function of the selectivity and fleet catch composition (and changes in mean weight-at-age).
 As an initial attempt to display a stock trajectory commonly used to summarize values relative to reference points, a “Kobe” plot for two plausible stock recruitment relationships is shown in Figure 1.
-For stock recruitment was achieved at approximately 31% of the unfished level.
+For projections run with the stock recruitment steepness parameter set to 0.65, BMSY was achieved at approximately 31% of the unfished level.
 This value compares with a range of values around 30-40% assumed as proxies in other parts of the world.

 Given the uncertainty in recruitment and estimation of reference points, Management Strategy Evaluation (MSE) was considered as a tool to further investigate the probability of stock recovery under a number of management scenarios (as adopted from the methods presented in SC-01-17).
 This MSE allows explicit simulation of uncertain processes such as recruitment, assessment error, and changes in fishery selectivity over time.
 It is therefore likely that MSEs resemble a realistic range of potential stock developments.
 SSB trajectories from MSE simulations, taking assessment model 3.1 as starting conditions, shows an increase in SSB over time under an F=FMSY projection.
 The SSB trajectory is associated with a high uncertainty, especially after 2020.